 This course examines the legal processes of search warrants, reasonable cause for detention of a person, probable cause for arrest, criminal trials, procedural hearings, and sentencing.
-This course offers a review of the history of case and common law, conceptual interpretations of law as reflected in court decisions, a study of case law methodology and case research, and how the decisions impact the procedures of the justice system.
-Students will also be introduced to the legal aspects of evidence.
-3 Credit Hours
+This course offers a review of the

 CO 5 Community and Human Relations

 This course explores the roles of administration of justice practitioners and their agencies.
 Through interaction and study, the student becomes aware of the interrelationships and role expectations between the various members of the system and the public.
 Professional development and employment skills including résumé writing, interview techniques, and personalized job search planning will also be covered in this class.
 The final grade in this class includes projects and assignments related to professional development and employment skills.
 3 Credit Hours